China eases Covid quarantine and lockdown measures

 - Published

-China says people with asymptomatic or mild Covid will now be able to quarantine at home rather than in state facilities in a major easing of its zero-Covid policy.
+China says most people with Covid will now be able to quarantine at home rather than in state facilities in a major easing of its zero-Covid policy.

-Such cases will now be able to stay at home and self-report test results.
+Those with mild or no symptoms can now stay at home and self-report results.

+The reforms come just a week after civil protests against pandemic controls erupted across the nation.

 The country has also scrapped PCR test requirements for most public venues except hospitals and schools.